 The viral genome can be found for your particular virus through many of these databases as well.
-For our use we used the HBV complete genome (listed under ALL) viral assembly from:
+For ours we use the HBV complete genome (listed under ALL) viral assembly from:

 The human GTF file can be retrieved from several databases.
-For our use we used the human GTF provided by Ensembl:
+For ours we use the human GTF provided by Ensembl:

 We also provide these genomes and gtf directly in our downloads section for your convience.

 Once you have obtained your reference sequences for your reads, and you have your NGS data, you are ready to perform first time setup.
 To begin, please download the main program for Windows or Mac in the Downloads section.
 Install to your directory of choice by unzipping the download there.
 To make things easier for you, although not required, place your reads in the Reads folder of the main program’s root directory and your host.fa and viral.fa files in the Host_Reference and Viral_Reference folders, respectively.
 Make sure all files have been uncompressed.